ALU-Schumacher/AUDITOR/pyauditor/docs/examples.rst

 Checking the health of Auditor
 ==============================

-Assuming that a record and a client were already created, the record can be pushed to Auditor like this:
+The health of Auditor can be checked with

 .. code-block:: python

-   healthy = await client.health_check(record)
+   healthy = await client.health_check()
    if healthy:
        print(":)")
    else: